Gautam Dalal (Chair)

-Murray is one of Actis’s founding partners with an investment focus on Africa, where he has spent the last nine years investing across the continent.
+Murray is one of Actis's founding partners with an investment focus on Africa, where he has spent the last nine years investing across the continent.
 Murray joined CDC Capital Partners in 2001.
-This followed a 13 year investment career with 3i plc in the UK, which he joined from the London Business School.
-Prior to this, Murray spent four years as a consultant in the construction industry working on large infrastructure projects in Africa, Australia and Papua New Guinea.
+This followed a 13 year investment career with 3i plc in the UK, which he joined from from the London Business School.
+Prior to this, Murray spent four years as a consultant in the construction industry working in large infrastructure projects in Africa, Australia and Papua New Guinea.
 Murray is Director of Banque Commerciale du Rwanda, DFCU (Uganda), Copperbelt Minerals PLC (DRC), Mineral Deposits Ltd (Senegal), Candax (Tunisia) and Vlisco B.V (The Netherlands).
 Murray has an MBA from London Business School and a BSc (Hons) in Engineering from Edinburgh University.

 Sally James is a graduate of Sussex University and the University of Chicago Law School and has practiced law in England and the United States.
 Sally has worked in international finance for 25 years, most recently as General Counsel for Europe, Middle East & Africa for UBS Investment Bank until 2009.
 Sally is now a non-executive director for UBS Limited and Towry Limited, and holds several non-executive roles in the public sector: Barts and the London NHS Trust, the University of Sussex and the College of Law.
 She is also a governor of the Bridge Academy School, Hackney.